Complete Call-by-Value Calculi of Control Operators, I: The CCV -calculus

 \halign{\kern5em $#$\hfil &${}\ =\ #$\qquad\hfil&#\hfil \cr \uplet Lx{(\uplet MyN)} & \uplet{(\uplet LxM)}yN &if $y\not\in L$\cr \uplet{(\mu k.\,J)}xM & \mu k.\,(\uplet JxM) &if $k\not\in M$\cr [k](\uplet LxM) & \uplet{([k]L)}xM.\cr }

 2ex

 The first rule is the associativity of let-constructs, the second the commutativity between $\mu$ and let, and the third the commutativity between jumper and let.
 To be precise, the first equality remains valid when $y\in L$ but $x=y$.
-However we may assume $x\neq y$ with $\alpha$-conversion if needed. \end{defi}
+However we may assume $x\neq y$ by applying $\alpha$-conversion if needed. \end{defi}

-1ex
+0ex

 Let us consider the first rule of Def.~\ref{yoq54}.
 In rewriting from left to right, the side condition $y\not \in L$ does not actually matter.
 The violation of the condition disappears if we $\alpha$-convert the bound variable $y$ with fresh $z$ as in $\uplet Lx{(\uplet {M\{z/y\}}zN)}$.
-To the contrary, for the rewriting from right to left, the side condition must be definitely fulfilled.
+For the rewriting from right to left, in contrast, the side condition must be definitely fulfilled.
 For example, $\uplet{(\uplet{xy}xM)}yN$ never equals $\uplet{xy}x{(\uplet MyN)}$, since $y$ spills out of its scope.
 Similarly, the second equality of the definition is always applicable from left to right, up to the $\alpha$-conversion of $k$ if needed.
-Hence, if we follow the convention that we do $\alpha$-renaming whenever needed, we may assume that the brackets are always set as in the right hand sides of Def.~\ref{yoq54}.
+Hence, if we follow the convention that we do $\alpha$-renaming whenever needed, we may assume that the brackets are always set as in the right-hand sides of Def.~\ref{yoq54}.

-3ex
+0ex

 \begin{rema} We often omit brackets as

 2ex

 \halign{\kern5em $#$\hfil\cr \uplet Lx{\uplet MyN}\cr \uplet{\mu k.\,J}xM.\cr }